 You can select one or more rows:

-▪To select all rows, click the Select all rows link above the list, or press Ctrl+Shift+A. (Ctrl+A selects the source text or the target text in the current row.)
+- To select all rows, click Select all rows in the Term section of the ribbon, or press Ctrl+Shift+A. (Ctrl+A selects the source text or the target text in the current row.)

 The candidate list may contain many irrelevant phrases that should not be accepted as terms.
 Some of the candidates may be synonyms (different phrases with the same meaning) or parts of others, and one member of the group of synonyms might be accepted as a term.
 This means you need to clean the list before you can use it.